Midleton crowned Daly Industrial Supplies U17 Teddy Healy Cup champions after victory over Fermoy

 Denis Crowley from the Cork Youth League presenting the U17 Teddy Healy Cup to Midleton captain Jack Mills at Munster FA Turner’s Cross.

-The only disappointment for Midleton was that they were reduced to 10 men after Ronan Mackessy picked up a second yellow card in the 84th minute and that could keep him out of the U17 Premier League decider against Douglas Hall at Moneygourney on Saturday.
+The only disappointment for Midleton was they were reduced to 10 men after Ronan Mackessy picked up a second yellow card in the 84th minute, which could keep him out of the U17 Premier League decider against Douglas Hall on Saturday.

-Shane Mackessy the Midleton manager was delighted to win the trophy was praised his team for their dedication all season, however, he also noted what a fine side Fermoy who played extremely well on the night.
+Shane Mackessy, the Midleton manager, was delighted to win the trophy and praised his team for their dedication all season.
+He also noted what a fine side Fermoy are, who played extremely well on the night.

-“I thought it was a very entertaining match to be honest, but it did little for my heart,” a smiling Shane said after the game.
+“I thought it was a very entertaining match, but it did little for my heart,” a smiling Shane said after the game.

-"It great finish by the man of the match Cillian for the equaliser.
+"It was a great finish by the man of the match, Cillian, for the equaliser.

-“Our third goal was an absolute cracker from Shay which was all the sweeter given he has only just returned from a very lengthy injury spell and Eoin heading home the fourth settled the tie.
+“Our third goal was an absolute cracker from Shay, which was all the sweeter given he has only just returned from a very lengthy injury spell, and then Eoin heading home the fourth settled the tie.

 Midleton player Shay Forde receiving the Gary McCarthy Trophies Man of Man from Eddie McEvoy, Cork Youth League, at the Munster FA Turner’s Cross Stadium.